cognitedata/cdp-spark-datasource/README.md

 ## Run the project locally with spark-shell

-To download the spark data source, simply add the maven coordinates for the package using the `--packages` flag.
+To download the spark data source, simply add the Maven coordinates for the package using the `--packages` flag.

 Get an API-key for the Open Industrial Data project at https://openindustrialdata.com and run the following commands (replace \<release\> with the release you'd like, for example 1.2.0):